FHA Mortgage Guidelines On Credit Disputes During Loan Process

 On the flipside, medical collection disputes are exempt.
 Disputing medical collection accounts is allowed and will increase consumer credit scores.
 Loan Officers can use this trick of disputing medical collections to try to increase borrower’s credit scores.
 Please, note that once disputes are removed, credit scores will drop.

 Looking For Lender With No Overlays On FHA Loans?

-If mortgage loan officer made a mistake and issued a pre-approval letter with credit disputes and now no longer qualify because credit disputes retraction lowered credit scores, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
-Gustan Cho Associates Mortgage Group are direct lenders licensed in multiple states with no lender overlays on FHA, VA, USDA, and Conventional Loans.
-All of our pre-approvals are fully underwritten and signed off by our underwriters.
+If the mortgage loan officer made a mistake and issued a pre-approval letter with credit disputes and now no longer qualify because credit disputes retraction lowered credit scores, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] Gustan Cho Associates Mortgage Group is a mortgage company licensed in multiple states with no lender overlays on FHA, VA, USDA, and Conventional Loans.
+All of our pre-approvals are fully underwritten and signed off by our mortgage underwriters.
 All of our pre-approvals close 100% because they are full credit approvals.
-Our licensed and support staff are available 7 days a week, evenings, weekends, and holidays to answer all of your questions.
+Our licensed and support staff at GCA Mortgage Group is available 7 days a week, evenings, weekends, and holidays to answer all of your questions.